Pregnancy, Birth and Baby is not responsible for the content and advertising on the external website you are now entering.

 About the fontanelle

-Fontanelles are soft spots on your baby’s head where the skull bones haven’t fused together yet.
-Learn what to expect and the signs that might mean your baby is not feeling well.
+Fontanelles are soft spots on a baby's head where the skull bones have not yet completely fused together.
+Learn what signs may be a health problem.

 Read more on Pregnancy, Birth & Baby website